TheStaticMage/firebot-mage-onscreen-chat/README.md

 ## Introduction

-This is a customizable on-screen chat display for [Firebot](https://firebot.app).
+This is a customizable on-screen chat display for your Twitch chat messages via [Firebot](https://firebot.app).

 Features: